rh-aiservices-bu/Custom-Notebook-Images-Best-Practices/docs/on-cluster-build-and-storage-howto.md

 In order for a custom image to be available in RHODS JupyterHub, an ImageStream must be created in the redhat-ods-applications namespace of the OpenShift cluster where RHODS is deployed.

 For the purposes of this tutorial, we will update one of the R-Studio default notebook image to include Streamlit.
-You can find the original ImageStream [here](https://github.com/rh-aiservices-bu/Custom-Notebook-Images-Best-Practices/blob/main/r-notebook/deploy/odh-minimal-data-science-r-notebook_image-stream.yml).
+You can find the original ImageStream in the same directori here [here](https://github.com/rh-aiservices-bu/Custom-Notebook-Images-Best-Practices/blob/main/r-notebook-streamlit/deploy/odh-minimal-data-science-r-notebook_image-stream.yml).

 1. In your preferred text editor, name your ImageStream object 'r-notebook-with-streamlit_imagestream.yaml' and update it accordingly:
     ```